open/close all folders

 - At Lucius' funeral Joker arrives unannounced and behaves awkwardly inappropriate for the funeral.
 Joker wanted to give Bruce a card and it's a cute ill teddy bear in bed with the words "sorry that you're sick".
 On the inside he's written "get well soon!" with a frowned face in his signature.

-- In season 2 episode 1, during Lucius Fox's funeral, John Doe suddenly shows up.
+- During Lucius Fox's funeral, John Doe suddenly shows up.
 One of the dialogue options has Bruce wonder how he left the Asylum.
 He then quickly follows up his question with a quick and panicked "Oh my god, did you break out?"

 - If you let John take a picture with you but don't smile, the resulting look on Bruce's face just screams "I am done with this guy".
 John still makes it his wallpaper.